davidgtonge/backbone_query/README.md

 To install, include the `js/backbone-query.js` file in your HTML page, after Backbone and it's dependencies.

-Then extends your collections from Backbone.QueryCollection rather than Backbone.Collection.
+Then extend your collections from Backbone.QueryCollection rather than from Backbone.Collection.
 Your collections will now have a `query` method that can be used as described below.

 Query API